-- knowledge and the knower, - two of knowledge and technology, knowledge and language, and knowledge and politics - five knowledge areas: natural sciences, human sciences, history, mathematics, and the arts students in an analysis of the real worlds they live in.
+The knowledge questions are addressed within the above themes through a framework that analyses the scope of knowledge, different perspectives on knowledge, the methods and tools used, and ethical considerations.
+The course is rich in discussion, addresses formal writing proficiency and immerses students in an analysis of the real worlds they live in.
 Final assessment of the course consists of a formal externally assessed sixteen-hundred word essay, and an internally assessed and externally moderated exhibition where students are required to select one prompt from the list of 35 internal assessment prompts provided in the subject guide and then curate an exhibition of three objects connected to their chosen prompt.
-Students who choose not to assess externally in the course can elect to sit the first year only.
+Students who choose not to assess externally in the course can elect to sit the first year only but must submit a written application to the DP Coordinator.